-This is the distance (as a percentage of empty level P105) beyond the empty point that the unit will be able to measure, and by default is pre-set to 20% of the empty level.
+This is the distance (as a percentage of the empty level P105) beyond the empty point that the unit will be able to measure, and by default is pre-set to 20% of the empty level.

-If the surface being monitored can extend beyond the Empty Level (P105) then the far blanking distance can be increased to a maximum of 100% of empty level.

-This parameter is always entered as a % of empty level.
+If the surface being monitored can be extended beyond the empty level (P105) then the far blanking distance can be increased to a max. of 100% of the empty level, provided it does not exceed the max range of the transducer being used.
+This parameter is always entered as a % of the empty level.